You can configure docxtemplater with an options object by using the constructor with two arguments.

 This means that the default value for simple tags is to show "undefined".
 The default for rawTags ({@rawTag}) is to drop the paragraph completely (you could enter any xml here).

-You can enable linebreaks, if your data contains newlines, those will be shown as linebreaks in the document
+), those will be shown as newlines in the document.

 const doc = new Docxtemplater(zip, { linebreaks: true });